kream404/spoof/docs/config.md

 ### `reflection`

 Copies the value of another field.
-Can optionally modifying numeric inputs.
+Can optionally modify numeric inputs by supplying a `modifier`.
 The target will be multiplied by the modifier.

 ```json
 { "name": "inverse", "type": "reflection", "target": "amount", "modifier": -1 }